akariwill/TiktokCrawler/README.md

 <p align="center">
  <img src="https://github.com/akariwill/TiktokCrawler/blob/main/assets/cli.png" alt="main" width="100%">
  This is a command-line interface (CLI) tool for downloading TikTok videos and retrieving video information.
+ We also provide a web interface for easier access and functionality.
 </p>

 ## Features